Hogg & Hastings among six Scotland changes

-Scotland v Fiji: Hosts make six changes for second autumn Test
+Scotland v Fiji: Blair Kinghorn drops out as hosts make six changes

 Last updated on .From the section Scottish Rugby